Iterable integrates with Auryc to enable clients to

-Once these events are tagged, events are sent at a desired frequency (real time, hourly, daily) to Iterable to allow the configuration of the rules-based re-engagement through workflows or messaging campaigns.
+Once these events are tagged, events are sent at a desired frequency (real time, hourly, daily) to Iterable to allow the configuration of the rules-based re-engagement through journeys or messaging campaigns.
 Each event ingested by Iterable and sent by Auryc includes a session replay link which shows a video session of the user's activity.

 Push Auryc engagement events to Iterable

-Get the Iterable API Key
+Get an Iterable API Key.

 In Iterable, your API key is available at Integrations > API Keys.

+Define events in Auryc.
 Use Auryc's Event Marker or API to instrument an engagement event: